 You can easily make your own condiments with real food ingredients.
 Here are a few recipes:

-Fermented Ketchup (you can omit the whey – fermenting helps this ketchup last longer in the refrigerator)
+- Fermented Ketchup (you can omit the whey – fermenting helps this ketchup last longer in the refrigerator plus fermented foods add nourishing probiotics)

 13. Swap in homemade spices and mixes over pre-packaged or boxed spices and mixes.

 Pre-packaged mixes for gravy, stir-frys, sauces and even bouillon cubes usually have some form of gluten as fillers or thickeners.
 Watch out for ingredients such as “modified food starch” on labels.
-Rather than rely on powdered mixes make your own gravy, stir-fry sauce (Coconut Aminos make a great base), Alfredo sauce and chicken stock.
+Rather than rely on powdered mixes make your own gravy, stir-fry sauce (Coconut Aminos make a great base) and chicken stock.

 In addition, seasoning salts and other spice mixes can contain gluten as well.
 Look for Himalayan Pink crystal salt or Celtic sea salt and mix with your own spices instead.
 Make your own taco seasoning for instance with spices you probably already have in your pantry rather than buy a pre-mixed version at the store.